Dental Bridges in Orlando, FL

 Are dental bridges fixed in place?

-Yes, they are designed to remain stable and function like natural teeth.
+Yes, they are designed to remain stable and function like natural teeth, they are not removable.

 Click to listen highlighted text!